Cleanrooms

 Our CleanCell system is adapted precisely to your location and your requirements.
 Thanks to the self-supporting structure of the cleanroom, you do not need a steel structure or load-bearing ceiling for your "room within a room".

-Modular, flexible design of the cleanroom
+Modular, flexible cleanroom design

 Cleanroom classes ISO 5 - 9 and GMP B, C, D